Blue Buffalo Wilderness Review

 According to our data, this Blue Buffalo recipe provides complete & balanced nutrition for all life stages.
 In other words, this formula is AAFCO approved.

-Blue Buffalo Wilderness Bayou Blend With Alligator and Catfish is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.
+Blue Buffalo Wilderness Bayou Blend With Alligator & Catfish is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.

-We'll begin this review of Blue Buffalo Wilderness Bayou Blend With Alligator and Catfish with a detailed discussion of the ingredients.
+We'll begin this review of Blue Buffalo Wilderness Bayou Blend With Alligator & Catfish with a detailed discussion of the ingredients.

 The first ingredient is alligator.
 Although alligator is an excellent novel protein source, raw alligator contains more than 60% moisture.
 After cooking, the relative meat contribution of alligator is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.